WALKING TOUR

 Visit the stop

-Fraunces Tavern (or, the Queen’s Head) hosted a slew of landmark events during the Imperial Crisis and the Critical Period, most famously as the site of Gen. Washington’s farewell.
-But it was also the place where the British determined the fate of roughly 3,000 Black men, women, and children in the Birch Trials — the largest emancipation until the Civil War.
-This group was just a fraction of the much larger group of runaways in the Revolution, half of whom escaped to metropolitan New York.
-Here we explore this mostly unknown story, as well as the new colonies White and Black Loyalists established in Canada, and the the start of New York’s role as the US capital during the Critical Period (1784-89).
+• Fraunces Tavern hosted a slew of landmark events during this period, most famously as the site of Gen. Washington’s farewell.
+It was also the place where the British determined the fate of roughly 3,000 Black men, women, and children in the Birch Trials — the largest emancipation until the Civil War.
+This group was just a fraction of the 20,000 “runaways” in the Revolution, half of whom escaped to metropolitan New York.
+Here we explore this far less known story, as well as the new colonies that Loyalists established in Nova Scotia, and the the start of New York’s role as the US capital during the Critical Period.

 Visit the stop

-Alexander Hamilton played many roles across this era.
-But after serving as Washington’s unofficial chief of staff during the war, the young man returned to New York, where he established a thriving legal practice and national reputation for a seldom-remembered chapter of his life: fighting to reintegrate the 450,000 Loyalists who remained in the US, a sixth of the population.
-This little-known part of the Critical Period accompanied the incredibly severe economic downturn that came with US victory, a depression perhaps larger than that of the 1930s, which quickly reordered political dividing lines.
-Hamilton shifted the course of national events with the culminating act of this redirection, too, organizing and writing a series of op-eds urging New York to support a new constitution during the close struggle over Ratification.
-Those “Federalist Papers” were circulated by the even larger and more influential set of printers in the city, who operated steps from Hamilton’s office, down the street from the new congress building, Federal Hall.
+• Alexander Hamilton played many roles across this era.
+But after serving as Washington’s unofficial chief of staff during the war, he returned to New York, where he established a thriving legal practice and national reputation for a seldom-remembered chapter of his life, fighting to reintegrate the Loyalists.
+While 60,000 fled, as many as 450,000 remained, a sixth of the founding generation.
+This little-known part of the Critical Period accompanied the incredibly severe economic downturn that US victory brought, a depression rivaling the 1930s, which quickly reordered political dividing lines.
+Hamilton shifted the course of national events here, too, with a series of op-eds urging New York to support a new constitution during the close struggle over ratification.
+Those “Federalist Papers” were circulated by printers who operated steps from Hamilton’s office, in the nation’s first media capital (Hanover Square) down the street from its new congress (Federal Hall).

 Visit the stop

-Unlike Philadelphia’s Liberty Bell or Boston’s Old North Church, there are few iconic symbols of the Revolution in New York, and little celebration of this history — even though the city remained at the center of events from 1763 to 1789.
-Here at Federal Hall, where America’s first president swore the oath and some of the nation’s most consequential laws were passed during its time as the first US capital, we end our tour by considering the many factors that pushed New York from its place in national memory as “the city at the heart of the Revolution,” as well as the era’s legacy for all the groups discussed in NYC Revolutionary Trail.
+• Unlike Philadelphia’s Liberty Bell or Boston’s Old North Church, there are few iconic symbols of the Revolution in New York, and little celebration of this history — even though the city remained at the center of events from 1763 to 1789.
+Here at Federal Hall, where America’s first president swore the oath and some of the nation’s most consequential laws were passed during the founding, we end our tour by considering the many factors that pushed New York from its place as “the city at the heart of the Revolution,” and the its legacy for all the groups discussed in NYC Revolutionary Trail.

 Visit the stop